naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

 ## User Types
 1. Shopper: shoppers are the fundamental user.
 They can only sign in to the shopper interface.
 The shopper interface is being designed by a team at Duke University.
 2. Influencer: influencers are shoppers that have the ability to post content.
 Influencers can log in to the shopper interface but shoppers cannot login to the influencer interface.
-3. Moderator: moderators are separate from shoppers and influencers.
-They have the ability to edit, approve, or reject influencer posts.
-Moderators cannot login to the shopper or influencer interfaces.
-4. Administrator: administrators are moderators with elevated privilege.
-They can grant or revoke moderator access to people.
+3. Administrator: administrators are users who can approve/deny applicants. (admin can only be created via script)

 ## Access Rights
 1. Shopper: